Shortlisted applicants will be invited to submit further information on their plans.

 More information on the questions asked when submitting a concept note are detailed in the funding opportunity page.

 Full application form

-Applicants whose concept notes are shortlisted will be asked to submit all documents and complete a full application form (Download an example application form here).
+Applicants whose proposals are shortlisted will be asked to submit all documents and complete a full application form (Download an example application form here).

 Decisions are made by staff members, external experts and Comic Relief trustees based upon your proposal and our recommendations after assessment.

 If your organisation has been funded by Comic Relief before, we will consider any previous fraud or safeguarding issues when considering your new application.
 Such previous incidents will not automatically exclude an organisation from future funding, though we may request additional information on any improvements to processes and the way risks are being managed effectively.

 Unsuccessful applications and complaints